-6.1 Written records of concerns about children will be maintained in line with the Significant Event Record Appendix 5, as provided and recommended by the Caerphilly Education Safeguarding Team even where there is no need to refer the matter to social services immediately.
-All records will be kept secure and in locked locations.

-- 6.2 Clear records of concerns for children will be maintained in a chronological format.
+- 6.1 Written records of concerns about children will be maintained in line with the Significant Event Record Appendix 5, as provided and recommended by the Caerphilly Education Safeguarding Team even where there is no need to refer the matter to social services immediately.
+All records will be kept secure, ie in locked locations or with restricted access on electoronic systems. - 6.2 Clear records of concerns for children will be maintained in a chronological format.
 This will assist in identifying patterns of concern and document parental responses to concerns as and when they arise.
-In cases of ongoing concern, where parents fail to acknowledge the effects upon the child or take meaningful action to protect the child, a referral can still be made to Children's Services without parental consent.
-However, the parents/carers should be informed of the schools intention to make a referral and told the reasons why.
-It is important to document these discussions with parent/carer to evidence the efforts made to engage parents/carers in the process. - 6.3 Each professional involved in making a record of concern will write and sign their own account, and will understand that they cannot sign and agree a colleagues recording. - 6.4 All records are kept secure and in locked locations or electronically within a secure IT safeguarding system with restricted access only; children's files are kept individually in line with the Safeguarding Pupil Information Record Appendix 6 system as supplied and recommended by the Education Safeguarding Team.
-Concerns will be shared with relevant professionals involved with the child, but records will not be available without the authority of the DSP or the Headteacher. - 6.5 The school will transfer any existing Safeguarding information for a pupil leaving to the new school immediately and if appropriate, inform Children's Services of the pupil's transfer.
+In cases of ongoing concern, where parents fail to acknowledge the effects upon the child or take meaningful action to protect the child, a report can still be made to Children's Services without parental consent.
+However, the parents/carers should be informed of the schools intention to make a report and told the reasons why, where it is safe to do so.
+It is important to document these discussions with parent(s)/carer(s) to evidence the efforts made to engage parents/carers in the process. - 6.3 Each practitioner involved in making a record of concern will write and sign their own account, and will understand that they cannot sign and agree a colleagues recording. - 6.4 All records are kept secure and in locked locations or electronically within a secure IT safeguarding system with restricted access only; children's files are kept individually in line with the Safeguarding Pupil Information Record Appendix 6 system as supplied and recommended by the Education Safeguarding Team.
+Concerns will be shared with relevant professionals involved with the child, but records will not be available without the authority of the DSP or the Headteacher/Setting Leader, and in conjunction with the LA Information Governance Team. - 6.5 The school will transfer any existing Safeguarding information for a pupil leaving to the new school immediately and if appropriate, inform Children's Services of the pupil's transfer.
 Children's Services should be informed for any pupil who is on the Child Protection Register, a Child Looked After or a pupil currently known to Children's Services.
 The DSP will ensure that the receiving school is fully aware of any safeguarding concerns and that the file is transferred in a secure appropriate manner.
 The transfer of records will comply with requirements of the Local Authority Retention and Transfer of Safeguarding Records Guidance.